xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Exanders attenuate the signal that's below the threshold.

-Simmilarly to limiters and compressors will run an instance of an envelope detector to get an envelop and compare it to the threshold.
+Similarly to limiters and compressors will run an instance of an envelope detector to get an envelop and compare it to the threshold.
 According to that, will calculate the gain to apply to the signal and run that gain through an EMA.
 The EMA alphas are the same as in the envelope detectors used underneath.
 The difference with limiters and compressor is that attack and release alphas are swapped so when we should normally attack, we release, and vice versa.